If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 The beaks of these birds include sensory openings, which allow them to locate prey burrowing underground.

-Because of the particular location of the nostrils on the top of the kiwi’s bill, the bird can detect and identify food sources much more easily than other birds making them one of the top animals with the best sense of smell.
+Because of the particular location of the nostrils on the top of the kiwi’s bill, the bird can detect and identify food sources much more easily than other birds, making it one of the top animals with the best sense of smell.

-Because they are unable to fly and get most of their food from the ground, their bodies have evolved a remarkable mechanism for smell, which assists them in the hunt for food and ensures that they can survive.
+Because they cannot fly and get most of their food from the ground, their bodies have evolved a remarkable mechanism for smell, which assists them in the hunt for food and ensures that they can survive.

 These herbivores with cloven feet have some of the most acute senses of smell of any of the major domesticated animals.